Spectator Tickets Available Now!

 |Best Junior Wai Kru||Best Female Wai Kru||Best Male Wai Kru|

-All clubs must be currently registered members of Muaythai Ontario with membership payments up to date and no outstanding balance owing to MTO.
+All clubs must be current, fully registered members of Muaythai Ontario with annual membership payments up to date and no outstanding balances owing to MTO.

 Seconds must be registered as members of Muaythai Ontario and have completed their background screening in order to participate in competition.
 Additionally, Muaythai Ontario will be delivering a coaching seminar during the Provincial Championship, which will become requirement for acting as a Second at all events.